zzonyo/trust-docs-test/source/index.html.md

 ## Introduction

-ETP (Exchange Tradable Products) APIs provide ETP related functionality, such as swap in, swap out, query.
+ETP (Exchange Tradable Products) APIs provide ETP related functionality, such as creation, redemption, query.

 ## Get reference data of ETP

+Client can use this endpoint to query ETP's reference data

 ### HTTP Request